markwilde33/CI-project-three/README.md

 - On the start quiz page, there is an issue where, on some screen sizes, the riddle card displays at a different height than the animal image cards.
 - There is some white space between the flashed messages and the navbar.
 As some pages use full size background images this pushes the images down a little.
 - There was an issue with full screen background images not taking up the full screen space on some smaller mobile screens.
 As a result, media queries were used to remove background images on some smaller mobile screens.
+- On some devices when a user inputs a word a blank space is included after the word.
+The user may not notice this blank space.
+However, it will cause their answer to be incorrect.
+This may lead to confusion.
+An answer can be uppercase or lowercase but cannot have blank spaces at the beginning or end of the word.

 </details>